What is the course about?

 This course leads to Clarinet 4C.
 You may take Clarinet level 4 for as many terms as you wish another year, or progress to Clarinet: advanced workshop and ensembles.
 Your tutor will advise.

-You may also be interested in Chamber music: intermediate, Chamber Music Ensembles, City Lit Wind Ensemble, City Lit Big Band, or Orchestra Workshop.
+You may also be interested in Chamber music skills: intermediate, City Lit Wind Ensemble, City Lit Big Band, or Orchestra Workshop.

 Your practical learning can be supported through one of our our wide range of Practical musicianship, Music theory or Music appreciation courses.